pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 This is done using PDF **"Form XObjects"**, see section 4.9 on page 355 of :ref:`AdobeManual`.
 On execution of a ``Page.showPDFpage(rect, src, pno, ...)``, the following things happen:

-    1. The ``/Resources`` and ``/Contents`` objects of page ``pno`` in document ``src`` are copied over to the current document, jointly creating a new **Form XObject** with the following properties.
-The PDF ``xref`` number of this object is returned by the method.
+    1. The :data:`resources` and :data:`contents` objects of page ``pno`` in document ``src`` are copied over to the current document, jointly creating a new **Form XObject** with the following properties.
+The PDF :data:`xref` number of this object is returned by the method.

         a. ``/BBox`` equals ``/Mediabox`` of the source page
         b. ``/Matrix`` equals the identity matrix ``[1 0 0 1 0 0]``
-        c. ``/Resources`` equals that of the source page.
+        c. :data:`resources` equals that of the source page.
 This involves a “deep-copy” of hierarchically nested other objects (including fonts, images, etc.).
 The complexity involved here is covered by MuPDF’s grafting [#f1]_ technique functions.
         d.
-This is a stream object type, and its stream is exactly equal to the ``/Contents`` object of the source (if the source has multiple such objects, these are first concatenated and stored as one new stream into the new form XObject).
+This is a stream object type, and its stream is exactly equal to the :data:`contents` object of the source (if the source has multiple such objects, these are first concatenated and stored as one new stream into the new form XObject).

     2. A second **Form XObject** is then created which the containing page uses to invoke the previous one.
 This object has the following properties: